WICG/fenced-frame/explainer/README.md

-*   Simpler to spec since the fenced frame tree aligns well with a top-level browsing context.
+*   Simpler to spec since the fenced frame aligns well with a top-level browsing context.
 *   Simpler to achieve the communications restrictions with the embedding context, being a top-level browsing context.